• Skip to main content

 • What are alternatives to an MD?

-What are some reasons to become an MD?
+What are some reasons to go from RN to MD?

 Spark change.
 While all medical professionals can improve the outlook of healthcare, physicians are often given the opportunity and funding for research.
 MDs are often pioneers in innovative technology and hold roles on medical boards, in prestigious medical schools, and in research facilities.